 White teeth are a beauty feature.
 Clean, without caries and without gaps, they make up for some irregularities in the facial features.
 But they are also a health feature.
 Bacteria in the teeth and gums promote chronic diseases.
 Bacteria do not remain trapped in the tooth or gums, but migrate around the body and cause their misfortune everywhere.

 Clean after every meal, at least in the morning after breakfast and in the evening for three minutes before bedtime.
-Brushing your teeth directly after an apple or orange is more harmful than using it.
+Brushing your teeth after an apple or orange is more harmful than using it.
 The fruit acid softens the tooth enamel and the brush then removes it.
 This is how to do it: If you have eaten or drunk an orange or something else, wait one hour before cleaning, otherwise you will attack the enamel.
 If you can't wait, then use a dental gum.

 But some people want to do a little more for their teeth.
 But not to improve health, but the appearance.
 Above all, bright white teeth are a trend.
 The procedure to whiten teeth is called bleaching.
 From a dental point of view, there's nothing wrong with it.
 You can bleach your own teeth at home.
-However, you must be sure that you do not have a carious spot.
+However, you must be sure you do not have a carious spot.
 And you have to be careful that the active ingredient - hydrogen peroxide - does not get onto the gums.

 Teeth become whiter at the dentist.
-There is the older splint method and the more modern light method, where cold blue light or a laser is used to brighten up the surface.
+There is the older splint method and the more modern light method where cold blue light or a laser is used to brighten up the surface.
 You should discuss the different methods best with your dentist.

-If a tooth is missing, the tooth gap is usually closed with a bridge.
+If a tooth is missing, the tooth gap is closed with a bridge.
 The adjacent teeth are ground off because they have to support the bridge construction.
 With good care, bridges can last 20 years.
 Implants are more modern.
 These are recommended for large tooth gaps.
 The tooth root and the tooth core are replaced by titanium.
 Above it comes a ceramic crown.
-This looks natural and is very durable, usually for a lifetime.
+This looks natural and is durable, for a lifetime.
 Implants are cleaned like real teeth.

 Copyright: Landeszentrale fuer Gesundheitsfoerderung in Rheinland-Pfalz e.V.
 (LZG) Germany